 The large church here.

-Out into the country we went as we headed to Middleborough.
+Out into the country we went as we continued to Middleborough.

 We ran through mostly dense coastal forest.

-CSX has a yard near Middleborough where we made our next stop of the trip.
+CSX has a yard near Middleborough where we made our next stop.

 Farming takes place in clearings of the forest.